Northwestern Players to Watch Against Boise State - First Round

 Northwestern Players to Watch

-The Wildcats receive 8.5 points, 4.7 rebounds and 1.2 assists per game from Ty Berry.

-Matthew Nicholson is averaging a team-best 5.5 rebounds per game.
-And he is delivering 6 points and 1.3 assists, making 58.3% of his shots from the field.
+Matthew Nicholson averages a team-leading 5.5 rebounds per game.
+He is also averaging 6 points and 1.3 assists, shooting 58.3% from the floor.

-Brooks Barnhizer is averaging 7.7 points, 4.9 rebounds and 1.1 assists per contest, making 42.4% of his shots from the floor.
+Brooks Barnhizer averages 7.7 points, 4.9 rebounds and 1.1 assists per contest.
+Defensively, he posts 0.8 steals and 0.4 blocked shots.

 Northwestern Top Performers (Last 10 Games)